Writing

 3-2-1: The secret to creativity, how our challenges shape us, and the value of bad workouts

-James Clear on learning by doing
+James Clear on creativity.

 “I wasn’t scared of missing, looking bad, or being embarrassed.
 That’s because I always kept the end result, the long game, in my mind.
 I always focused on the fact that I had to try something to get it, and once I got it, I’d have another tool in my arsenal.
 If the price was a lot of work and a few missed shots, I was OK with that.